 The Delaware Thoroughbred Horsemen’s Association is a non-profit organization dedicated to the improvement of Thoroughbred racing in Delaware.

-The DTHA, which represents horsemen at Delaware Park, has an 11-member board: Five owners who aren’t licensed as trainers, five trainers or owner-trainers, and one representative who can be either an owner or trainer.
+The DTHA, which represents horsemen at Delaware Park, has an 11-member board: Five owners who aren’t licensed as trainers, five trainers or owner-trainers, and one representative as President who can be either an owner or trainer.
 Directors are elected by the membership every three years.

 The president is elected by the general membership, while other officers are elected by the board of directors at its first meeting after an election.